CodingKomodo/power_out_model/README.md

 ___
 ## Prediction Problem and Type:

 The prediction problem is **multiclass classification**.
 We are predicting the `CAUSE.CATEGORY` variable, which represents the categorized cause of an outage event.
-This variable aims to classify the cause category (e.g., equipment failure, human error, etc.) based on given features.
+This variable aims to classify the cause category (e.g., equipment failure, severe weather, etc.) based on given features.

 ### Response Variable Justification: